rizdaprasetya/mt-alt-doc/en/technical-reference/going-live.md

 #### **WHMCS**

-To integrate Midtrans with your WHMCS CMS, follow the steps given below.

 1. Login to your website as an administrator.
 2. Go to the Midtrans plugin configuration page.
 3. Enter **Midtrans Client Key** with the *Client Key* retrieved from [Step 3 above](#_3-retrieving-server-key-and-client-key).